Documentation

 After selecting an event listener from the popup menu, you can specify the name of the handler method and whether listener methods should be passed to the handler method in following dialog.

-name (field is not visible in above screenshot).
-Then the listener is
+(field is not visible in screenshot).
+Then the listener is added using the

 The "Go to handler method in Java editor" check box is only available in the IDE plug-ins.